 This course will Discover Chicago through the lens of augmented reality (AR) overlaying the city.
 This augmentation is available to use via smartphones (access to an iphone or android device will be required for this section).
 Augmented Reality combines and aligns real and virtual objects in the physical environment.
 Perhaps the current most well-known augmented reality system is the game Pokémon Go but augmented reality encompasses not only games a large variety of applications including virtually embedded art, engagement in historical sites and real time traffic applications.
 Chicago is uniquely positioned for a rich AR experience given the development of historical apps and burgeoning tech industry.
 We will use AR applications to explore multiple neighborhoods and sites such as the virtual reality lab and 1871 in Chicago through this unique modern lens.
 Our explorations will inform discussions of (dis)embodied experiences, methods of knowledge transmission, digital divides and literacies, and social implications.

 TBD, School of MusicThis course introduces students to the diverse musical offerings in the Chicago metropolitan area.
 Students will learn about the wide variety of music- and arts-related activities across many genres and musical styles.
-In addition to the excursions taken during Immersion Week and throughout the Fall Quarter, class discussions will focus on topics central to understanding Chicago's music scene in both its historical and contemporary contexts.
+In addition to experiential components throughout the Fall Quarter, class discussions will focus on topics central to understanding Chicago's music scene in both its historical and contemporary contexts.
 Topics will focus on the relevance of the music industry as it relates to musicians, industry professionals, educators, and patrons; including fandom, race, gender, historical changes, music criticism, and current industry developments.
 Genres will span the diversity of the Chicago music community, including blues, folk, hip-hop, jazz, musical theatre, opera, rock, Western art and classical music, and various music of the world.
 Sessions will include lectures, open classroom discussion, and guest speakers.

 James Montgomery, Environmental Studies & Sciences

 This course will explore the interactions between Chicago and its physical environment.
 The first part of the course will focus on Chicago’s physical geographic setting, geologic history, ecosystems, and water bodies.
 This will emphasize how the physical environment affected the location and development of the city of Chicago.
 The second part of the course will discuss the environmental impacts of Chicago’s growth and development on its air, water and natural resources.
 This will emphasize how the city’s growth, in turn, affected the physical environment.
-The immersion week will consist of a canoe trip of the Chicago River, a tour down the Illinois and Michigan Canal, a scientific boat excursion on Lake Michigan, a tour of the Stickney Water Reclamation Plant and a visit to the Chicago Botanic Gardens to explore the Chicago Wilderness.
-Students should bring sunscreen, a camera, and a zest for learning.
+Experiential components of the course may consist of a canoe trip of the Chicago River, a tour down the Illinois and Michigan Canal, a scientific boat excursion on Lake Michigan, a tour of the Stickney Water Reclamation Plant and a visit to the Chicago Botanic Gardens to explore the Chicago Wilderness.

 Leah Bryant, Communication

 The purpose of this course is to examine the different types of loss that we are likely to experience throughout our lives.
 The types of loss that may be addressed in this course include: the death of a loved one (e.g., family member, pet), the loss of a relationship (e.g., divorce, breakups), and the loss of identity (e.g., traumatic life events, transition to adulthood).
 From a life course perspective, this course will examine beliefs and spirituality, loss legacies, healing, and resilience.
-Immersion Week will consist of trips to various Chicago institutions that may include museums, cemeteries, a funeral home, an animal shelter, sites of famous deaths, and other locations around the city that offer a unique perspective on loss in society.
+Experiential components of the course may consist of trips to various Chicago institutions such as museums, cemeteries, a funeral home, an animal shelter, sites of famous deaths, and other locations around the city that offer a unique perspective on loss in society.

 Cheryl Bachand, History of Art & Architecture